LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages

+### version 6.25.0
+*Released*: 19 February 2025
+- Add new `InternalSpacesWarning` component to warn when values contain multiple spaces between words
+- Use component in `EntityDetailsForm`, `QueryFormInputs`, `AssayPropertiesInput`, and `TextInput`
+- Do some more error message resolution

 ### version 6.24.2
 *Released*: 18 February 2025
 - Issue 52167: Update isCalculatedFieldsEnabled() check for LKS distributions